philfreshman/kunst-app/README.md

 1.  **Offer and Invoice Management:** Easily create, track, and manage offers and invoices within the application.

 2.  **PDF Document Generation:** The app allows users to generate and download PDF documents for offers and invoices, ensuring a professional and organized presentation.

+3.  **Production and demo enviroment:** Deployment github-action triggerd via a `vercel-deploy` keyword in the commit message.

 ## To-do  🚧